Tigon-Golf-Carts-LLC/AtlanticCountyGolfCarts/replit.md

-# Berks County Golf Carts - Replit Project Guide
+# Atlantic County Golf Carts - Replit Project Guide

 ## Overview

-Berks County Golf Carts is a full-stack web application for a Pennsylvania-based golf cart dealership.
+Atlantic County Golf Carts is a full-stack web application for a New Jersey-based golf cart dealership.
 The application serves as both a marketing website and a business management platform, featuring inventory management, customer inquiries, rental systems, and comprehensive service information.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 Theme Colors: Primary theme color #0e2e55 (dark blue), Orange accent #ff6100 for buttons and highlights.
 SEO Requirements: Complete sitemap.xml with all pages, towns, vehicles, images.
 Robots.txt allowing all bots and algorithms to crawl and index site.
-Logo: Berks County Golf Carts logo (Berks County Golf Carts (3)_1753284044185.png) used as primary logo and favicon across all pages.
+Logo: Atlantic County Golf Carts logo used as primary logo and favicon across all pages.

 ## System Architecture